There seems to be a running joke in primary care practices… How many toolbars does someone working in a GP practice need?

 You’ve got a number of eConsults to get through.
 Maybe a few of these just need a quick response: an acknowledgement that their eConsult has been received and that you’ll be able to resolve it soon.
 Perhaps a patient has consulted for something that they can find on the NHS website or go to their local pharmacy for, or you’d like them to send another eConsult in a few weeks to see how they’re progressing (e.g. completing a review questionnaire – asthma, contraception, blood pressure etc).

-Sending your patient an SMS (text message) is perfect for patients who need a quick response that can fit in 160 characters.
-That’s the length of this paragraph.
+Sending your patient an SMS (text message) is perfect for patients who need a quick response that can fit in a few characters.

 You can send an SMS to any mobile number, or if you’re an EMIS customer, you can select from available mobile numbers already in the patient record.
 This feature will be rolling out to other clinical systems too.
 We are also exploring how multi-message and two-way SMS could work, but for the moment patients will only be able to receive your text message, not respond.
 We’re also working to allow you to send self-help content, links to eConsult questionnaires and more directly to your patients.
 Find out what’s on our roadmap here.

-Often, 160 characters won’t be enough to tell the patient everything you need to be able to say – sometimes you’ll want to send them links to self-help content or send them a document.
+Often, text messages won’t be appropriate enough to tell the patient everything you need to be able to say – sometimes you’ll want to send them links to self-help content or send them a document like a fit note that they might then need to email to their HR team.
 We provide a free, one-way email response to patients to make it easier for you to manage your patients online when they start their journey online.

 We provide some common responses that you can edit or amend, saving you time, but you can also create your own response from scratch.
 We’ve also worked closely with our partner, Healthinote, to enrich the information that you can send to patients.